zkkuang/agentscope/examples/game/werewolves/README.md

-# 🐺⚔️👨‍🌾 Werewolf Game Powered by AgentScope
+# 🐺⚔️👨‍🌾 Nine-Player Werewolves Game

-This is a 9-players werewolf game example built using AgentScope, showcasing **multi-agent interactions**, **role-based gameplay**, and **structured output handling**.
+This is a nine-players werewolves game example built using AgentScope, showcasing **multi-agent interactions**, **role-based gameplay**, and **structured output handling**.
-Specifically, this game is consisted of three villagers, three werewolves, one seer, one witch and one hunter.
+Specifically, this game is consisted of

+- three villagers 👨‍🌾,
+- three werewolves 🐺,
+- one seer 🔮,
+- one witch 🧙‍♀️ and
+- one hunter 🏹.

 ## QuickStart